Trackage/trip/cran-comments.md

 ## revdepcheck results

-We checked 4 reverse dependencies (4 from CRAN), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4 reverse dependencies (4 from CRAN), no problems found.

- * We saw 0 new problems
- * We failed to check 0 packages